Patent Assignments in 60 Seconds.

 The cost of fixing these errors can far exceed the cost of getting the assignment right the first time.

 Patent assignments might not be the most exciting topic, but they’re one of the most important.
-Whether you’re an inventor, a business acquiring patents, or an employer with inventive employees, ensuring your patent assignments are rock solid is non-negotiable (side note: A similar problem arises if you fail to correctly name all inventors).
+Whether you’re an inventor, a business acquiring patents, or an employer with inventive employees, making your patent assignments rock solid is crucial (side note: A similar problem arises if you fail to correctly name all inventors).

 Take the time to review your assignment documents with a qualified attorney.
 One small change in language can make the difference between owning a valuable asset or losing it entirely.